Preventing Problems Before They Start

 Dental Radiographs (X-Rays)Radiographs (X-Rays) are a vital and necessary part of your child’s dental diagnostic process.
 Without them, certain dental conditions can and will be missed.

 Radiographs detect much more than cavities.
 For example, radiographs may be needed to survey erupting teeth, diagnose bone diseases, evaluate the results of an injury, or plan orthodontic treatment.
-Radiographs allow Dr. Greenhill and Dr. Jennison to diagnose and treat health conditions that cannot be detected during a clinical examination.
+Radiographs allow Dr. Greenhill, Dr. Jennison and Dr. Britt to diagnose and treat health conditions that cannot be detected during a clinical examination.
 If dental problems are found and treated early, dental care is more comfortable for your child and more affordable for you.

 The American Academy of Pediatric Dentistry recommends radiographs every six to twelve months for children with a high risk of tooth decay.
-Dr. Greenhill and Dr. Jennison order x-rays depending on your child's cavity risk.
+Dr. Greenhill, Dr. Jennison and Dr. Britt order x-rays depending on your child's cavity risk.
 If your child is a low risk for decay, they will increase the intervals between x-rays.

 Pediatric dentists are particularly careful to minimize the exposure of their patients to radiation.
 With contemporary safeguards, the amount of radiation received in a dental X-ray examination is extremely small.
 The risk is negligible.
 In fact, the dental radiographs represent a far smaller risk than an undetected and untreated dental problem.
 Lead body aprons and shields will protect your child.
 Today’s equipment filters out unnecessary x-rays and restricts the x-ray beam to the area of interest.
 High-speed film and proper shielding assure that your child receives a minimal amount of radiation exposure.